Redline (2007 film): Plot

 Natasha wakes up in Michael's mansion, realizing that she is now his property.
 Meanwhile, Carlo meets up with an old military friend and picks up some ammunition and gear before riding a Ducati 999, to Michael's mansion, intending to kill him.
 Instead, he rescues Natasha and evades Michael's guards.
-Michael and Natasha hide out in a motel, where Nat calls her mother, to assure her she’s safe.
+Michael and Natasha hide out in a motel, where Nat calls her mother, to assure her that she is safe.
 Natasha finds Carlo in a bar sulking, and both bond due to their similar losses of close relatives.
-They share a gentle dance together before presumably making love in their motel room.
-Meanwhile, Michael has his guards kidnap Natasha’s mother to blackmail her into driving for him at the next race at Red Rock Canyon in Nevada.
+They share a gentle dance together before presumably having sex in their motel room.
+Meanwhile, Michael has his guards kidnap Natasha's mother to blackmail her into driving for him at the next race at Red Rock Canyon in Nevada.
 After receiving an ultimatum by the Godfather to pay him $80 million following a botched attempt at giving him counterfeit bills, Michael raises his funds for the upcoming race by borrowing money from the banks using his mansion as collateral.

 In the final race, Michael, Brecken, Infamous and Cheng place their bets for a combined purse of $100 million.
 Infamous and Cheng are eliminated from the race after their cars (an SLR and a Porsche Carrera GT, respectively) are involved in separate crashes.
 During the race, Natasha (driving Michael's Enzo) receives a phone call from Carlo notifying her that he has rescued her mother.
 While she is several car lengths ahead of Brecken's Saleen S7 Twin Turbo, she stops the Enzo an inch away from the finish line and gives the S7 the win, costing Michael the race.

 With no money left, Michael is given a last ride from the Godfather's henchmen.
 To repay Natasha for handing his driver the victory, Brecken gives her a recording contract (which shortly gives her a gold record and lands her on the cover of Variety), an Enzo and a Koenigsegg CCX.
 The film ends with Natasha (in the Koenigsegg) and Carlo (in the Enzo), now in a relationship, racing each other before being chased by the police on the freeway.